Getting injured in an accident is a scary, painful, and confusing experience.

 There is no hard and fast rule as to how a judge or jury calculates pain and suffering damages.
 There is not a set formula in the state laws.
 Compensation for pain and suffering may be based on a multiple of the amount of the economic damages associated with the accident.
-What the multiple is and whether a multiple is used depends on the nature of the case, the injuries, and the insurance adjuster involved in negotiating the case.
+The multiple depends on the nature of the case, the injuries, and the insurance adjuster involved in negotiating the case.
+In some cases, no multiple comes into play.

-A decision may be made to take the case to trial.
+The case may end up going to trial.
 This depends on the specific facts of the case.
 The jury may award an injury victim even more in noneconomic damages.

 Call or Contact Us Today

 Call the office or contact us today at VanDerGinst Law.
 Schedule a free consultation with one of our knowledgeable personal injury attorneys.

 We can help you learn more about compensation for your claims, including payments for pain and suffering.